-Problem Identification and General Needs Assessment Stakeholders: EPs, EDs, hospitals, and patients Needs: EP TEE skill set to meet ACEP guidelines Current State: Most EPs are untrained in use of TEE consistent with ACEP guidelines.
-Targeted Needs Assessment Core content should involve development of a focused TEE skill set for cardiac arrest management and encompass TEE fundamentals, including limitations, pitfalls, and contraindications, and acquisition and use of images from ACEP-defined views to optimize cardiopulmonary resuscitation performance, identify cardiac activity and rhythm, evaluate left and right ventricular function, and assess for specific cardiac arrest pathologies. ^{[6][7][15][16]} Goals and Objectives Upon completion of this curriculum, the EP will be prepared to: Employ a focused TEE skill set to optimize management of ED cardiac arrests; Retain this skill set for subsequent management of ED cardiac arrests at a later date; and Teach other EPs to employ and retain this skill set in a comparable manner.
+Problem Identification and Stakeholders: EPs, EDs, hospitals, and patients General Needs Needs: EP TEE skill set to meet ACEP guidelines Assessment Current State: Most EPs are untrained in use of TEE consistent with ACEP guidelines.
+Core content should involve development of a focused TEE skill set for cardiac arrest management and encompass TEE fundamentals, including limitations, pitfalls, and Targeted Needs contraindications, and acquisition and use of images from ACEP-defined views to Assessment optimize cardiopulmonary resuscitation performance, identify cardiac activity and rhythm, evaluate left and right ventricular function, and assess for specific cardiac arrest pathologies.
+[6][7][15][16] Upon completion of this curriculum, the EP will be prepared to: • Employ a focused TEE skill set to optimize management of ED cardiac arrests; Goals and Objectives • Retain this skill set for subsequent management of ED cardiac arrests at a later date; and • Teach other EPs to employ and retain this skill set in a comparable manner.
 Educational Strategies Asynchronous pre-didactic education: Allows subsequent "flipped classroom" didactic education.
-Didactic education : Structured training to meet predetermined core content consistent with ACEP guidelines.
+Didactic education: Structured training to meet predetermined core content consistent with ACEP guidelines.
 Simulation education: Training in real-time scanning techniques to acquire and interpret imaging views of the ACEP focused TEE skill set.
 Formative and summative evaluation: Simulation-based assessment of the ACEP TEE skill set by a credentialed TEE provider using hypothetical cardiac arrest scenarios.
-Prior to implementation, curricular developers should: Implementation Produce curriculum and core content; Define a timeline with dates for notification and selection of EP applicants; Secure personnel, TEE simulator(s), and necessary associated funding; and Pilot the curriculum with EPs and in an ED desiring to acquire this skill set.
-Program Evaluation EP graduates of the program should be assessed at intervals over time regarding their frequency of use of TEE for ED cardiac arrests, their relative success with such use as judged both by successful image acquisition and interpretation and by alteration of cardiac arrest strategies, and TEE instruction of other EPs for management of cardiac arrests.
-Program outcomes to be assessed include: EP evaluations of the program; EP graduation rate; and EP graduate initiation of new ED TEE programs.
+Prior to implementation, curricular developers should: Produce curriculum and core content; Implementation • Define a timeline with dates for notification and selection of EP applicants; - Secure personnel, TEE simulator(s), and necessary associated funding; and Pilot the curriculum with EPs and in an ED desiring to acquire this skill set.
+Program Evaluation EP graduates of the program should be assessed at intervals over time regarding their r rogram Evaluation Braduates of the program should be assessed at intervals over time regarding their

+judged both by successful image acquisition and interpretation and by alteration of

+cardiac arrest strategies, and TEE instruction of other EPs for management of cardiac

+arrests.

+Program outcomes to be assessed include:

+EP evaluations of the program;

+• EP graduation rate; and

+• EP graduate initiation of new ED TEE programs.

 Table 1.
-Development of a curriculum based on the Kern six-step model for emergency physicians to teach TEE use during cardiac arrests.
-Abbreviations: ACEP, American College of Emergency Physicians; ED, emergency department; EP, emergency physician; TEE, transesophageal echocardiography.
+Development of a curriculum based on the Kern six-step model for emergency physicians to teachTEE use during cardiac arrests.
+Abbreviations: ACEP, American College of Emergency Physicians; ED,emergency department; EP, emergency physician; TEE, transesophageal echocardiography.